TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 ### Running TURBOMOLE jobs

-TURBOMOLE uses its own coordinate file `coord`, which can be generated from .xyz file by TURBOMOLE command (when some TURBOMOLE version is already loaded):
+TURBOMOLE uses its own coordinate file `coord`, which can be generated from a .xyz file by the TURBOMOLE command (when some TURBOMOLE version is already loaded):

 ```bash
 x2t inputfile.xyz > start-coord